 A challenge for the Board is to recognize where its own work can add real value to the co-op.
 In its important role of supervising the co-op’s management, it needs to stay focused on the results achieved.

-The Agency has compiled a list of experienced property management companies (Vendors of Record) that are ready to work with housing co-operatives in Ontario.
-Our model management services agreement is suitable for use in any province.
+The Agency has developed a model Management Services Agreement suitable for use in any province.
 Here’s how to find the property management company that is right for your co-op.
 And here’s the contract you’ll want them to sign.